 Presenter: Michele Hayes

-Endings can offer up a powerful transformative process but one that we naturally want to avoid because of the difficult and painful issues around separation.
-No matter how self aware and enlightened we strive to be as therapists, we still run the risk of processing endings as a fait accompli and unwittingly collude with the client to skirt around this difficult process.
-In doing so, what might be missed?
+No matter how self aware and enlightened we strive to be, as therapists we still run the risk of processing endings as an intellectual exercise or even as a fait accompli; especially given the increased propensity for enforced endings and time limited therapy.
+We may unwittingly collude with the client to skirt around this difficult process.

-PROFESSIONAL DEVELOPMENT: This event attracts 2 Professional Development hours.
+PROFESSIONAL DEVELOPMENT: This event attracts 3 Professional Development points.

 QCA Committee Professional Development Program